klemola/extending-tea/README.md

 I've had a chance to revise the core idea with Ossi.
 We improved the implementation, and you can see the results here: [ohanhi/elm-taco](https://github.com/ohanhi/elm-taco)

 This example is still relevant in the sense that we use different data in `elm-taco`.
 User state handling, back-end server and sessions are unique to this repository.
-I'm going to update the codebase to Elm 0.18 as soon as possible.

 ### Jump to...
 - **[About](#about)**